-Founded in 1993, The Emily Program has become nationally recognized for our compassionate and personalized approach to eating disorder awareness, treatment, and lifetime recovery.
+Founded in 1993, The Emily Program is nationally recognized for our compassionate and personalized approach to eating disorder awareness, treatment, and lifetime recovery.
 We’re here to help people of all ages and genders make peace with food.
-Take the first step today.
-Schedule an eating disorder assessment or call us at 1-888-EMILY-77 (1-888-364-5977).

-In 1993, psychologist Dirk Miller, Ph.D., L.P., opened a private eating disorders treatment practice after a distinguished career in the field.
-Previously, he had started the first hospital-based eating disorders treatment program at South Bend (IN) General Hospital.
+In 1993, psychologist Dirk Miller, PhD, LP, opened a private eating disorders treatment practice after a distinguished career in the field.
+Previously, he started the first hospital-based eating disorders treatment program at South Bend (IN) General Hospital.
 He had also worked with the University of Minnesota’s intensive bulimia program and started an eating disorders group at The University of St. Thomas.

 Dr. Miller named his new practice The Emily Program, after his sister, Emily, who recovered from an eating disorder.
 The Emily name has come to signify the core values behind our successes: personalized care for all individuals struggling with eating disorders.